 Issuing educational or activity licences

-An education licence is sent to the applicant’s address indicated in the application by registered post.
+An education licence is sent to the applicant’s e-mail address indicated in the application.
 The activity licence will be sent to the applicant’s e-mail address indicated in the application.
 The owner of a hobby school is sent the Minister’s directive regarding the registration of the hobby school to the owner’s address indicated on the application.
 The curricula of vocational education institutions are registered in the Estonian Education Information System (EHIS).